Ballaghaderreen GAA

-Ballaghaderreen GAA is a Gaelic Athletic Association club based in Ballaghaderreen, County Roscommon.
+Ballaghaderreen GAA is a Gaelic Athletic Association (GAA) club based in Ballaghaderreen, County Roscommon in Ireland.
 The main sport played is Gaelic football.
+While based in County Roscommon, the club contests competitions organised by the Mayo County Board and has won three Mayo Senior Football Championship titles.

+History

-When the club was founded in 1885, the town was located in County Mayo and went under the name "Faugh A Ballagh".
+When the club was founded in 1885, the town of Ballaghaderreen was located in County Mayo and the club went under the name "Faugh A Ballagh".

-Ballaghaderreen GAA Club is almost as old as the Gaelic Athletic Association itself.
-A note in the Western People newspaper states that the club met in 1886 for a practice match.
-This was the first meeting of the club since the previous year-1885.
-The game referred to was played in a field given by Mrs. Deane, a cousin of Mr. John Dillon.
-The Sports field was situated next door to the Convent and was vested in (and still is) in local trustees.
-The Congested Districts Board gave it to Bishop John Lyster, Fr.
-J O’Connor Administrator and Mr. James Gordon, a local business man.
-It also included a cinder running track for cycling and many athletic meetings were held there.
-In 1898 Ballaghaderreen was transferred from County Mayo to County Roscommon under the Local Government Act relating to Poor Law Unions.
-The Gaelic Athletic Club retained its affiliation to the Mayo Board.
+The club is almost as old as the Gaelic Athletic Association itself and a note in the Western People newspaper states that the club met in 1886 for a practice match.
+This was the first recorded meeting of the club since 1885.
+The game mentioned in the Western People was played in a field located near the convent in the town and was vested in (and still is) in local trustees.
+The ground also had a cinder track and cycling and athletic meetings were held there.

-The new GAA pitch and clubhouse were developed and opened in 1980.
-The new stand was constructed in 1995.
-The club's facilities went under major reconstruction in the 2000s with the pitches being redeveloped into a full sized pitch and a slightly smaller training pitch with proper drainage and the addition of a sanded area for winter training.
-The clubhouse was also redeveloped with the dressing rooms and shower getting a complete overhaul and the meeting rooms and gym being extended upstairs.
+While, under the Local Government (Ireland) Act 1898, Ballaghaderreen was transferred from County Mayo to County Roscommon, the GAA club retained its affiliation to the Mayo County Board.

+A new clubhouse and pitch were opened by the club in 1980 and a new stand was completed in 1995.
+The club's facilities underwent further development in the 2000s.

-The club has been well represented at county level through the years, with Andy Moran and David Drake recently on the senior panel.
-David McBrien currently represents the club on the Mayo senior panel.
+Ballaghaderreen has been represented at county level on several occasions, with club members Andy Moran, David Drake and David McBrien all representing the club on the Mayo senior panel.